Mauricio Dubon Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- Among the qualifying hitters in MLB action, he ranks 16th in batting average, 104th in on-base percentage, and 90th in slugging.
+- Among the qualified batters in MLB action, he ranks 16th in batting average, 108th in on-base percentage, and 90th in slugging.

-- Dubon will look to extend his four-game hitting streak.
-He's batting .368 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.